 Bullying can be defined as deliberately hurtful behaviour, repeated over a period of time, where it is difficult for those being bullied to defend themselves.
-The three main types of bullying are:
+The main types of bullying are:

 - physical (eg hitting, kicking, theft)